elishnevsky/StrawberryShakeBug/README.md

 dotnet run
 ```

-1. 'Assets names only' and 'Asset names with last price' lists are rendered side-by-side, both have data
+1. 'Asset names only' and 'Asset names with last price' lists are rendered side-by-side, both have data

 2. Navigate to any other page